 6. Fake nails can trap bacteria between it and the nail, so avoid these.
 Acrylics, gels and shellac use harsh chemicals and can make your nail health worse so the advice I have had is to avoid them.

-7. If you want to wear nail polish then consider using a more gentle brand such as an “free-from” brand (there are a number of brands which have taken out the main nasty chemicals) And use a remover that does not contain acetone or other harsh chemicals.
+7. If you want to wear nail polish then consider using a more gentle brand such as an “free-from” brand (there are a number of brands which have taken out the main nasty chemicals For example, Maggie Anne and Butter) And use a remover that does not contain acetone or other harsh chemicals.
 Some people suggested to me that wearing a dark colour nail polish would help my nails.
 I think that the theory behind it is that some chemo drugs cause sensitivity to light and by putting dark nail polish on your nails you are blocking the light from reaching the nail and the nail bed, thus adding a layer of protection.

 Organic make up and skin care